ajfisher/embodied-bots/slides/slides.md

 Finally, up the top here is where we'll spend most of our time.
 This application will be running a model tat creates and responds to language and build the bot's internal state that represents the world.
-Besides a basic state model, we'll also be building a simple emotional model based on Lövheim's cube of emotion.
+Besides a basic state model, we'll also be building a simple emotional model based on Mehrabian & Russell's PAD emotional state model which is a bit dated but gives us a good approximation

 ---

-### Lövheim cube of emotion
+### PAD emotional state model

 Notes: